calpet/KinoroomProject/README.md

 ## API Endpoints (from gateway)
-SearchQuery has the following endpoints:
+The application has the following endpoints:
 HTTP method | API endpoints             | Description
 ------------|---------------------------|---------------------------
  GET        | /api/v1/Movies            | Get all movies